Final Considerations Before Departure

 Final pre-departure considerations and checklist.

-Before travelling please make sure that you have completed the Coming to Northern Ireland form and checked if there are any travel restrictions in place.
+Before travelling please make sure that you have completed the Preparing to Commence Studies forms and checked if there are any travel restrictions in place.

 Please also check if British Government self-isolation guidelines are still in place.

 Please continue to check these web pages for accurate and up to date information.

 Preparation is everything.

 Take time to find out before you travel about when you need to arrive, where you need to be and what you need to bring with you and it will make your journey and stay at university much less stressful.